OpenNebula/marketplace-docs/source/service/vnf.rst

 .. note::

    In this tutorial, we don't want to provide DHCP and DNS recursor functions to the Internet - so we specify interfaces for these VNFs with public interface excluded - ``"!eth0"``.
 For the NAT, we must be explicit and specify outgoing public interface over which address translation happens - ``"eth0"``.
 For the routing, we want to forward packets between all the interfaces - so the clients in both the local networks can talk to each other and to the internet.
-For that we can leave it empty, because that is the default when the VNF is enabled.
+For that, we can leave it empty because that is the default when the VNF is enabled.

    The rest of the contextualization parameters are unchanged, they are left with defaults.

 Click the **Instantiate** button and wait until VM is properly started.
 You should also be able to login inside and look around.
-There is only loopback interface so all enabled VNFs are just idle.
+There is only a loopback interface so all enabled VNFs are just idle.

 Now let's attach three virtual networks and see what happens: